alicenet/alicenet/README.md

 # WHAT'S NEXT

-Now that MadNet is successfully running on your machine, connect it with [Madnet Wallet](https://github.com/MadBase/MadNetWallet-v2).
+Now that AliceNet is successfully running on your machine, connect it with [Madnet Wallet](https://github.com/MadBase/MadNetWallet-v2).

 # TEST